MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 <a href="" id="enablenetworkprotection-allownetworkprotectiondownlevel"></a>**EnableNetworkProtection/AllowNetworkProtectionDownLevel**

-By default, network protection is not allowed to be enabled on Windows versions before 1709, regardless of the setting of the EnableNetworkProtection configuration.
+By default, network protection isn't allowed to be enabled on Windows versions before 1709, regardless of the setting of the EnableNetworkProtection configuration.
 Set this configuration to "$true" to override that behavior and allow Network Protection to be set to Enabled or Audit Mode.
 - Type: Boolean
 - Position: Named
 - Default value: False